2022 Half-Year Review: Important Supreme Court Hearings

 In addition to delivering significant Judgments, the Supreme Court Judges heard arguments in a wide range of crucial cases in the first half of 2022.

 The Court made varying degrees of progress in these cases during this term.
-It concluded hearings and reserved Judgments in some, such as the challenge to the Enforcement Directorate’s powers under the Prevention of Money Laundering Act, 2002.
+It concluded hearings and reserved Judgments in some, such as the challenge to the Enforcement Directorate’s powers under the Prevention of Money Laundering Act, of 2002.
 Other cases, such as the challenge to Rakesh Asthana’s appointment as Delhi Police Commissioner, saw repeated adjournments and no progress.

 Balancing Security and Fundamental Rights for Broadcasting Companies